 - Free nicotine patches for adults 18 and over who complete cessation classes

-Consultations include an informal video about the female gynecological exam and a discussion covering various birth control methods, sexually transmitted infections and other reproductive health issues.
-Consultations are approximately 1 hour and are held in the Student Health and Counseling Center – West.
-All students, male and female, are welcome to schedule an appointment.
+Consultations include a discussion of various birth control methods, sexually transmitted infections, healthy decision making, partner communication, and other reproductive health issues.
+Consultations are 30-60 minutes and are held in the Student Health and Counseling Center – West.
 Consultations are recommended for any student enrolling in Family PACT, any student interested in hormonal contraception, or anyone looking for general reproductive health information.
-To schedule a consultation, please call Mary Becerra at (657) 278-2847.
+To schedule a consultation, please call Kerri Boyd at (657) 278-2847.

 Brief Alcohol Screening and Intervention for College Students (BASICS) is a 2-session program designed to assist students with high risk drinking behaviors to set goals to reduce their drinking.
 Not a cessation program, BASICS uses motivational interviewing to allow students to identify behaviors they can change to reduce harm related to drinking.

 Workshops are available to assist student clubs and organizations in planning social events that are safe and adhere to university policies about alcohol use.
 Topics covered include risk management strategies, event planning, and liability issues with regard to alcohol.
-To schedule a workshop with your student club, please contact Mary Becerra at (657) 278-2847, or email at email@example.com.
+To schedule a workshop with your student club, please contact Jovannys Mejia at (657) 278-7915, or Nari Darst at (657) 278-7460.

 The Titan Fitness Challenge occurs each spring semester, and is a 10 week competition that encourages contestants to get healthy and fit.
 As part of the program, contestants only are required to attend individualized weekly nutritional consults and weigh-in.
 Contestants will be provided with a comprehensive nutrition education that includes getting adequate nutrients within calorie needs, shopping and eating out tips, and meal planning and healthy snacking on a budget.
 Ultimately, the goal is to motivate contestants to reach and maintain their goals of eating better and staying physically active.
 Check your student portal and ASI website for applications and deadlines.